salesforce/bazel-java-sdk/README.md

 Build engineering is a great transition role for a (perhaps junior) contributor growing into software engineering.
 Maybe this person starts at the help desk, learns some sys admin skills, is then asked to help with the CI system, and then becomes the build engineer.
-This is great, we want more of this.
+This is great; we want more of this.
-Perhaps building a Bazel build tool using our SDK will be someone's first coding project.
+Perhaps building a Bazel build tool using our SDK will be someone's first professional coding project.

 For this reason, this SDK is built with all Java skill levels in mind.
 We strive to steer clear of the more advanced features of Java that are difficult for learners: generics (outside of Collections), streaming API, lambdas, etc.
-We strive to make use of temporary variables in our code such that each statement performs a single operation to make line by line debugging easy to follow.
+We also strive to make use of local variables in our code such that each statement performs a single operation to make line by line debugging easy to follow.

 If you are a learner and encounter areas of difficulty in the SDK, please let us know.
 We would be delighted to support you.